 - A severe disability in both upper limbs, though regularly drive a motor vehicle but cannot turn the steering wheel of a motor vehicle by hand even if the wheel is fitted with a turning knob.

-- People who regularly drive a non adapted vehicle but are unable to operate or have difficulty in operating parking meters or pay and display equipment because of severe impairments in both arms (for example, those with thalidomide-related disabilities)
+- Drive a non adapted vehicle but are unable to operate or have difficulty in operating parking meters or pay and display equipment because of severe impairments in both arms (for example, those with thalidomide-related disabilities)

 Disabilities that do not make a person eligible